-Millions of people will suffer from a painful affliction that comes after the holiday season.
-It begins when a Federal employee delivers something to a box suspended on a wooden post just a few inches from the curb.
+It began when a Federal employee delivered something to the box suspended on a wooden post just a few inches from my front curb.

 It’s called a Visa Headache

-It nags and nags our subconscious for days until finally it can’t be ignored any more: This is the day the Visa bill needs to be paid!
+It nags and nags our subconscious for days until it can no longer be ignored: The Visa bill needs to be paid!

 The character known as Nina Ash in the television show “Angel” is aware of the effects a full moon has on her – it turns her into a werewolf.
 She has the courage, nay the responsibility, to lock herself in a jail cell until the threat subsides.